Los Angeles Whistleblower Attorney on Protection Against Workplace Retaliation and Wrongful Termination

 Whistleblowing Laws in California

 Under the laws of most states, whistleblowers are entitled to emotional distress and punitive damages.
-Now under federal law, specifically the Sarbanes-Oxley Act, any person who “interferes with” the employment or livelihood of an employee for providing any truthful information to legal authorities relating to the commission or possible commission of any federal offense, can be imprisoned for up to 10 years, and pay a fine up to $250,000.
+Now, under federal law, specifically the Sarbanes-Oxley Act, any person who “interferes with” the employment or livelihood of an employee for providing any truthful information to legal authorities relating to the commission or possible commission of any federal offense, can be imprisoned for up to 10 years, and pay a fine up to $250,000.

-An employee might not be entitled to whistle blower protection for reporting an illegal act only within the company.
-However, the employee might be protected from retaliation by public policy or other laws.
+An employee might not be entitled to whistleblower protection for reporting an illegal act only within the company.
+However, the employee might be protected from retaliation in the workplace by public policy or other laws.

 However, whistleblower protection typically does not include employer retaliation for employee complaints about personal dislikes.
-To be protected from employer retaliation, an employee typically must report an alleged violation of a Federal law that has provisions to shield whistle blowers.
-(Though at the state level, some protect whistle blowers who report alleged violations of any laws, regulations or ordinances.)
-Collectively, such provisions are called whistle blower protections or whistle blower laws.
+To be protected from retaliation by an employer, an employee typically must report an alleged violation of a federal law that has provisions to shield whistleblowers.
+Though, at the state level, some whistleblowing policies protect whistleblowers who report alleged violations of any laws, regulations or ordinances.
+Collectively, such provisions are called whistleblower protections or whistleblower laws.